WordPress/create-block-theme/README.md

 In the WordPress Admin Dashboard, under Appearance there will be three new pages called:
 - Create Block Theme
-- Embed Google font in your current theme
+- Embed Google font in your active theme
 - Embed local font file assets

 ### Step 2 – Fonts, styles and templates customizations